For the purists, Randall September’s pathway in studying engineering makes complete sense. He loves science, and he wants to know everything about it.

 It is important because I need and want to develop myself.
 With the Engineering field changing constantly you need to know what’s the newest technology on the horizon, for example, renewable energy.

-When I was a small boy of I think 8 or 9 years old I used to fiddle a lot with my bicycle and then, later on, I realized I like how stuff works especially electricity.
+When I was a small boy of I think 8 or 9 years old I used to fiddle a lot with my bicycle and then, later on, I realised I like how stuff works especially electricity.

 Subscribe to our newsletter for all the latest updates.